llmOS/opencopilot/README.md

 OpenCopilot is a Python framework for building custom and private copilots.

-Building a Copilot that goes beyond a Twitter demo has been complex, time-consuming and unreliable.
+Building a Copilot that goes beyond a Twitter demo can be complex, time-consuming and unreliable.
 OpenCopilot makes building your own Copilot intuitive, fast and reliable: with it, you should be able to **build your copilot in a single day**.

+## What can you build with OpenCopilot?

+We believe every company and product will have their copilot.

+## Features

 ## Quickstart